|

 vacuum cleaner is almost only produced today in Southeast Asia, the

-ovens) drifted towards Middle and Eastern Europe including Russia and
+dryers, ovens) drifted towards Middle and Eastern Europe including

-Turkey where the market steadily grows and the wages are still low.
+Russia and Turkey where the market steadily grows and the wages

 At

-the challenges also assessed for the new EU countries.
-Already some product
+and the challenges also assessed for the new EU countries.
+Already some

-lines shall be shifted from Eastern Europe to China.
-Which role did the
+product lines shall be shifted from Eastern Europe to China.
+Which role

-Saarbrücken (Germany) introduced a suggestion for better coordination of EWC
+(Germany) introduced a suggestion for better coordination of EWC work

-work in this industry.
-All meeting presentations and documents are
+in this industry.
+All meeting presentations and documents are available

 Further